venkateshk/facetjs/docs/introduction.md

 ## Querying

-Making a query using facet consists of creating a facet expression and then evaluating it.
+Making a query in facet consists of creating a facet expression and then evaluating it.

 There are a number of ways to create expressions: